f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab4.rst

 IP                                      10.0.3.253
 Site or Virtual Site                    Site
 Site                                    system/student-awsnet
-Select Network on the site              Inside
+Select Network on the site              Inside Network
 ==================================      ==============

 Click **Apply** and the **Save and Exit**.